Honolulu: Economy

 Hawaiian Airlines, Island Air, and Aloha Air Cargo are headquartered in the city.
 Until it dissolved, Aloha Airlines was headquartered in the city.
 At one time Mid-Pacific Airlines had its headquarters on the property of Honolulu International Airport.

 In 2009, Honolulu had a 4.5% increase in average rent, maintaining it in the second most expensive rental market among 210 U.S. metropolitan areas.
 Similarly, the general cost of living, including gasoline, electricity, and most foodstuffs, is much higher than on the U.S. mainland, because the city and state have to import most goods.
 One 2014 report found that cost of living expenses were 69% higher than the U.S. average.
+According to a 2024 report from the Department of Business, Economic Development & Tourism, Honolulu experienced a 1.5 percentage point higher CPI-U compared to the 3.2% U.S. average increase in the first half of 2024.

 Since the only national banks in Hawaii are all local, many visitors and new residents must get accustomed to different banks.
 First Hawaiian Bank is Hawaii's largest and oldest bank, headquartered at the First Hawaiian Center, the state's tallest office building.

-Cultural institutions

-Natural museums
+Arts and culture

 The Bishop Museum is Honolulu's largest museum.
 It has the state's largest collection of natural history specimens and the world's largest collection of Hawaiiana and Pacific culture artifacts.
-The Honolulu Zoo is Hawaii's main zoological institution, while the Waikīkī Aquarium is a working marine biology laboratory.
-The Waikīkī Aquarium partners with the University of Hawaiʻi and other universities worldwide.
+The Honolulu Zoo is Hawaii's main zoological institution, while the Waikiki Aquarium is a working marine biology laboratory.
+The Waikiki Aquarium partners with the University of Hawaiʻi and other universities worldwide.
 Established for appreciation and botany, Honolulu is home to several gardens: Foster Botanical Garden, Liliʻuokalani Botanical Garden, Walker Estate, among others.

-Performing arts

 Established in 1900, the Honolulu Symphony is the second-oldest U.S. symphony orchestra west of the Rocky Mountains.
 Other classical music ensembles include the Hawaii Opera Theatre.
 Honolulu is also a center for Hawaiian music.
-The main music venues include the Hawaii Theatre, the Neal Blaisdell Center Concert Hall and Arena, and the Waikīkī Shell.
+The main music venues include the Hawaii Theatre, the Neal Blaisdell Center Concert Hall and Arena, and the Waikiki Shell.
 Honolulu also includes several venues for live theater, including the Diamond Head Theatre and Kumu Kahua Theatre.